PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 1. Go to Glossary page
 2. Find the entry you want to edit
 3. Click "Edit" button
-4. Modify any field (terms, locales, description, notes, status, forbidden flag)
+4. Modify any field (terms, locales, description, notes, status, forbidden flag, context rules)
+5. Click "Show Context Rules" to edit context-specific usage rules if needed
-5. Click "Update" to save changes
+6. Click "Update" to save changes

 **Using Glossary in Translation:**
 1. Set glossary mode in Editor sidebar: